SamCadRED/TheCurseOfLife/README.md

 # The Curse Of Life
-Repo for The Curse Of Life game idea and development
 > Je vais mettre ici les idées principales de développement de mon jeu The Curse Of Life

 ## Spécifications :